malcolmgreaves/websocket-subscriber-proxy/README.md

 A websocket proxy server.
 Provides a many-to-one style subscription: many clients proxied to a single producer.

+By default, only lets publishers send messages to subscribers.
+However, the websocket proxy server supports subscribers sending messages to the single publisher too.
+The publisher will not know the source of the message as it is proxied.

+Any response from the publisher will be visible to all subscribers.

 ## Demo

 Make sure to install [`websocat`](https://github.com/vi/websocat) with `cargo install websocat`.